UNICEF: Substantial progress in providing education to hundreds of thousands of Rohingya refugees

 He too has benefitted enormously from the opening of the centre, where he works as a teacher.

-The experience of the three siblings reflects the substantial progress has been made by UNICEF in providing education to Rohingya refugees over the last two and a half years.
+The experience of the three siblings reflects the substantial progress that has been made by UNICEF in providing education to Rohingya refugees over the last two and a half years.

 There is a tangible improvement in the quality of the education delivered in the learning centres, with new textbooks for students and lesson plans and training materials for teachers in English and Burmese.